 - Harvard University Computer Science Department

-- The U.K. Joint Information Systems Committee (JISC)
+- United Kingdom Joint Information Systems Committee (JISC)